 Here are some more measurements:

-I am amazed by Todaiji temple not just because of the amazing largest Buddha statue in Japan and the other golden statues to the right and left but also by being able to take all the photos that I wanted...flash or no flash.
+We were amazed by Todaiji temple, not just because of the amazing largest Buddha statue in Japan and the other golden statues to the right and left, but also by being able to take all the photos we wanted...flash or no flash.

 During the bus ride and especially close to the temple you will notice lots of deer.
-They are not afraid of people as they are being fed by tourists and quite a few locals even sell deer food for 150 Yen.
+They are being fed by tourists and locals and are not afraid of people.
+Locals even sell deer food.
 Besides visiting the main hall with the large Buddha and watching/feeding the deer, there is not much more to see and do in the temple.